superfly/docs/flyctl/cmd/flyctl_image_update.md

-# _flyctl image update_

-Updates the app's image to the latest available version.
-(Fly Postgres only)

-### About

 This will update the application's image to the latest available version.
 The update will perform a rolling restart against each VM, which may result in a brief service disruption.

-### Usage
+## Usage

 ~~~
 flyctl image update [flags]
 ~~~

-### Options
+## Options

 ~~~
   -a, --app string      App name to operate on